kaboom748/esp8266_WLAN_PHY/README.md

 **Read this before flashing or transmitting.**

 This project directly manipulates low-level ESP8266 PHY/RF registers and ROM routines.
-It can keep the RF transmit chain active continuously and can make the chip run **very hot**.
+It can keep the RF transmit chain active continuously, generate non-standard RF signals, and make the chip run **very hot**.

 ### Project safety rules

 - **Use a Faraday cage, shielded RF enclosure, or a properly attenuated conducted setup for RF testing.**
-- **Comply with the radio-frequency regulations and permitted transmit power in your country.**
+- **Comply with the radio-frequency regulations and permitted operating conditions in your country.**
 - **Do not leave the ESP8266 transmitting unattended.**
-- **If the ESP8266 becomes very hot, unstable, smells unusual, resets repeatedly, or changes color: immediately disconnect power and let it cool completely.**
+- **If the ESP8266 becomes very hot, unstable, smells unusual, resets repeatedly, draws abnormal current, or changes color: immediately disconnect power and let it cool completely.**
 - **Do not assume that a larger numeric power value means a safe or linearly higher RF output.**
 - **`APWR` is an internal experimental control, not a calibrated dBm setting.**
-- **Project safety limit: keep `APWR <= 63` unless you are deliberately characterizing hardware on an instrumented bench and have independently established safe operating conditions.**
+- **Project safety limit for routine tests: keep `APWR <= 63` unless you are deliberately characterizing hardware on an instrumented bench and have independently established safe operating conditions.**
 - **Do not use `APWR=255` for normal testing.**
+- **Do not use this project to intentionally interfere with, block, degrade, or deny radio communications.**

 ### ⚠️ Critical note about `TEST-TONEv5.yaml`